 - Complete and submit all monthly reflections.

-- Maintain a laboratory notebook.
+- Maintain a laboratory notebook in Module 2.

 - Compose a scientific manuscript.